ramon-rocha/MonoDevelop.CobraBinding/README.md

 This is an addin for MonoDevelop that allows you to write, run, and debug programs written in the Cobra programming language. http://cobra-language.com/

 This is the 'cobra' branch of the addin and is a work in progress.
-Build it using the included 'build' script.
-After the initial build, you should be able to start from Step 3 of the normal compilation instructions and then start from Step 1 for subsequent builds as the addin will then be self-hosted.

 At present, this addin only works on the 3.0 series of MonoDevelop.